 Simple to Clean Out Inside

-One thing that I personally love about a freestanding tent is the ability to just lift and shake it out, this is something I just don’t get in my trekking pole tents and it means clean up sucks for me.
+One thing that I love about a freestanding tent is the ability to lift and shake it out, this is something I just don’t get in my trekking pole tents, and it means cleanup sucks for me.

-This may seem small but over a week you slowly can accumulate a lot of crap inside your tent, things like dirt, bugs, tree debris, and so much more that is simple to clean out with a freestanding tent since the poles help keep everything open to simply dump out!
+This may seem small, but over a week, you slowly can accumulate a lot of crap inside your tent, things like dirt, bugs, tree debris, and so much more that is simple to clean out with a freestanding tent since the poles help keep everything open to dump out!

 Overall More Sturdy

 In general, a freestanding tent is more sound structurally due to the pole structure that they use.
 Unlike a trekking pole tent, the main poles on a freestanding tent don’t need the fabric to be perfectly tight to maintain stability.